 While guided tours visit Old Burying Cemetery, some people prefer to explore on their own.
 The cemetery sits a block from the visitor center and serves as the oldest burial ground in Salem.
 Many recommend Old Burying Cemetery due to its age, beauty and creepiness.

 The cemetery was established in 1637, and houses notable past residents, including governors, a chief justice, and judges such as John Hathorne, a decedent of Nathaniel Hawthorn and former witchcraft judge.

 Site: Salem Witch Trial Memorial

-From the cemetery, wander into the Salem Witch Trials Memorial.
+From the cemetery, wander into Salem Witch Trials Memorial.
 This site honors 20 men and women who were accused, convicted and executed as witches in 1692.
 While visiting, see granite benches made from a low stone wall surrounding part of Old Burying Cemetery.
-Each bench features an inscription with the accused name, means and date of execution.
+Each bench features an inscription with the accused name, means of execution and date of execution.